 Otay Mesa Land Port of Entry

 The Otay Mesa LPOE, located in San Diego County, is the busiest commercial port in California.
-The existing facility infrastructure cannot adequately accommodate tenant agency security requirements nor support current northbound commercial, non-commercial and pedestrian traffic.
-In order to increase vehicle and pedestrian-processing capacity and to support tenant agencies’ ability to conduct their respective missions, GSA will modernize and expand the existing port.
+The existing facility infrastructure cannot adequately accommodate tenant agency security requirements nor support current northbound commercial and pedestrian traffic.
+In order to increase vehicle and pedestrian-processing capacity and to support tenant agencies’ ability to conduct their respective missions, GSA is in the process of modernizing and expanding the existing port.